 If you intend to make money blogging, you need to be self hosted to do so, my hosts are TSOhost, they are always on hand when I need help, I just jump on their live chat and they answer straight away.
 You can get a hosting package at £14.99 for a year, plus you get 10% discount if you use my code MLife10 for 10% discount on hosting or domain names.

 There are free themes available on WordPress or Blogger, if you use one just make sure it’s mobile responsive.
-I use a Pipdig theme for this blog, for my food blog I use PrettyDarnCute designs which runs off a genesis framework.
+I use a theme from creative market called city house designs (Elleblog theme) for this blog, which is really simple and easy to implement and edit.
+For my food blog I use PrettyDarnCute designs which runs off a genesis framework.
 There are lots available though, with My Theme Shop being one of my favourites.

 Social Media Scheduling

 I use Buffer for Twitter and Facebook/ I also have the chrome extension so I can buffer pretty much anything.
 I upgraded to Buffer awesome so that I can schedule more than 10 at a time and I can connect more than one account.
 It also gives me the option to connect my RSS feeds so I have content ready to share.

 Hiplayapp – this is a godsend, anything I post to buffer, I can then set to Evergreen and it adds 5 of the Evergreens to my Buffer queue each day so it never runs out!
 I can also compose new tweets to schedule, set categories and more.